Expand your reach globally with translation tools

 YouTube connects creators like you with millions of viewers all over the world.
 It’s easier than ever to offer a multilingual experience on your channel and reach a worldwide audience.

 Make your content available around the world

 On average, two-thirds of a channel’s views come from outside the creator’s home country.
 Even if you’ve never considered building an international audience, your channel likely has a bulk of viewers who speak a different language or live in a country other than your own.
 Increasing the accessibility of your channel could lead to growth in watch time, reach, and engagement in new markets.

 How do you know if your channel is ready for a worldwide audience?
-You can start off by checking your YouTube Analytics Demographics report to see where your audience tunes in from.
-If you see a lot of watch time coming from countries whose residents speak languages other than your own and think your content would be interesting to people in other places, it could be time to try out YouTube’s suite of translation tools.
-If you don’t see a globally-diverse audience in your demographics--keep reading--and also check out our lesson on content strategies that may have more international appeal.
+You can start off by checking your “Build an audience” tab in YouTube Analytics to see where your audience tunes in from.
+If you see a lot of watch time coming from countries whose residents speak languages other than your own and think your content would be interesting to them, try out YouTube’s suite of translation tools.
+If you don’t see a globally diverse audience in your demographics, keep reading--and also check out our lesson on content strategies that may have more international appeal.

 See it in action